Postgraduate Scholarships

 Weidenfeld-Hoffmann Scholarships and Leadership Programme

 Each year the College can support five partnership awards with the Weidenfeld-Hoffman Scholarship and Leadership Programme.
-The scholarship provides full fees and stipend with the College contributing £7,500 to living costs each year.
+The scholarship provides full fees and stipend with the College contributing to living costs each year.
 This is largely for Masters courses lasting one year.
 Interested students can find out more information and how to apply on the Weidenfeld-Hoffman website.
-Our contribution to several of these awards is made possible by the generous contributions from the Julius Baer Foundation, as well as the Mitchell and Mrs Brown funds.
+Our contribution to several of these awards is made possible by the generous contributions from the Julius Baer Foundation, as well as the Mitchell, Mrs Brown and Shauib Chaudhardy Funds.

 Scholarships available by application to other institutions